billthefarmer/diary/README.md

 entry is saved.
 A colon will be added after the 'at' symbol when the event has been added `@:10:30 Dentist`.
 Use the Calendar app to remove or edit events.
 Do not remove the colon from the diary entry or the event will be added again.
+You may add events from the calendar to the current diary entry.
+Events will be added from the relevant calendar date.

 ## Cursor position
 You may put a line in an entry to control or remember the edit cursor